Jack's Back: Home media

-UK-based distributor Slam Dunk Media released the film on DVD in May 2007 in 1.33:1 full frame format.
+UK-based distributor Slam Dunk Media released the film on DVD in May 2007 in a 1.33:1 full frame format.
 It is the only DVD release to date in that area.
 It was available on Netflix video streaming service in SD widescreen format.
-Scream Factory released the film in fall 2015 for the first time on Blu-ray Disc in the US, and also included a DVD in the package knowing that the film had never made it to the format in North America.
+Scream Factory released the film in fall 2015 for the first time on Blu-ray in the US, and also included a DVD in the package, knowing that the film had never made it to the format in North America.

 Reception

 Critical response

 Roger Ebert gave the film 3 out of 4 stars and stated, "It's not a great movie, but it's the kind of film that makes you curious about what Harrington will do next."
-Ebert particularly praised Spader's performance, writing that "But apart from the pleasures of the plot, what makes Jack's Back worth seeing is the work of Spader, a young actor who I believe has as much promise as anyone of his generation."
+Ebert particularly praised James Spader's performance, writing that "But apart from the pleasures of the plot, what makes Jack's Back worth seeing is the work of Spader, a young actor who I believe has as much promise as anyone of his generation."

 Odie Henderson opined, "Jack's Back maintains a giddy storyteller's glee from beginning to end, painting itself into corner after corner, only to escape every time.
 It works because of its stubborn belief in all aspects of the pulpy yarn it spins.
 There's real charm in its compulsive desire to tie its preposterous loose ends, no matter how complicated the knots become."

 On the other hand, Caryn James of The New York Times gave the film a negative review and wrote that it "is so dull it leaves you plenty of time to marvel at how a plot can be this rickety, how a production can look this shabby, and how the first-time writer and director Rowdy Herrington could borrow a story with so relentless a grip on our imaginations and in no time at all declaw it."

 Michael Wilmington of the Los Angeles Times called the film "a psychological shocker that carves up the Jack the Ripper legend in convoluted but predictable ways" and wrote that "Herrington gets stuck in his triple-twists, stock characters, chases and movie-movie plotting."
 Wilmington also stated, "But beyond Spader's performance, the only really interesting thing about Jack's Back is the lighting."